meglwhy/tp/docs/DeveloperGuide.md

 **Extensions:**
 2a.
 No matching records found.
 * 2a1.
-System displays a "No households found" message.
+System displays an error message.

     Use case ends.